top of page

 Benefits of Myofascial Lymphatic Drainage

-•Because of its detoxifying, anti-inflammatory and pain relieving effects, Lymphatic Drainage is indicated for a large number of health conditions.
-However you don't need to be sick or in pain to benefit from this gentle treatment.
+Because of its anti-inflammatory and pain-relieving effects, Lymphatic Drainage is indicated for a large number of health conditions.
+However, you don't need to be sick or in pain to benefit from this gentle treatment.

-•Regular work with Lymphatic Drainage can help maintain the health of your tissues and cells and contribute to overall wellness and prevent disease.
+Regular work with Lymphatic Drainage can help maintain the health of tissues and cells and contribute to overall wellness.

 Musculoskeletal